AccScience Publishing / IJB / Online First / DOI: 10.36922/IJB025420427

 Funding

-This project was partially supported by grants from the following sources: Beijing Natural Science Foundation (No.7254466), the National Natural Science Foundation of China (No. 32371477, 82572451), Ningbo Clinical Research Center for Orthopedics, Sports Medicine & Rehabilitation (2024L004), the Fundamental Research Funds for the Central Universities (No.2024JBMC011), Aeronautical Science Foundation of China (No. 2024Z0560M5001), Natural Science Projects Funded by Hebei Province (No. E2024105049), National Natural Science Foundation of China (No. 92359301), and the Ningbo Top Medical and Health Research Program (No. 2022020506).
+This work was partially supported by grants from the following sources: Beijing Natural Science Foundation (No.7254466), the National Natural Science Foundation of China (No. 32371477, 82572451), the Ningbo Clinical Research Center for Orthopedics, Sports Medicine & Rehabilitation (2024L004), the Fundamental Research Funds for the Central Universities (No. 2024JBMC011), the Aeronautical Science Foundation of China (No. 2024Z0560M5001), the Natural Science Projects funded by Hebei Province (No. E2024105049), the National Natural Science Foundation of China (No. 92359301), the Ningbo Top Medical and Health Research Program (No. 2022020506), and Jiangxi Province Key Laboratory of Precision Cell Therapy (2024SSY06241).

 Conflict of interest